-I’ve contributed a chapter to this book called Learn to Forget: a Nietzschean Revaluation of Forgetting in Psychotherapy.
+I’ve contributed a chapter to this book; the chapter is called Learn to Forget: a Nietzschean Revaluation of Forgetting in Psychotherapy.

-The chapter demonstrates the value of cultivating 'active forgetting', and it's use as an intervention in my client work.
+The chapter demonstrates the value of cultivating 'active forgetting', and it's use as an intervention in psychotherapy.

-In contrast to the gravity and pathology of more mainstream psychoanalytic and psychodynamic ideas about forgetting, active forgetting is lightness; it is integral to happiness, play, possession of power and creativity.
+In contrast to the gravity and pathology of more mainstream psychoanalytic and psychodynamic ideas about forgetting, active forgetting is lightness; it is integral to happiness, play, the possession of power and creativity.

-The editor has described the chapter as "Unassumingly formidable."
+The editor described the chapter as, "Unassumingly formidable."

 The book is published by Routledge.
 Re-visioning Existential Therapy: Counter-traditional Perspectives